PeyoteCoyote/AgreeableZombie/README.md

 TWILIO_API_SECRET=''
 TWILIO_CONFIGURATION_SID=''
 ```
+Fill out the above with the information you received from Twilio.

 ### Testing
 Client side testing is implemented with Karma and Airbnb's Enzyme framework.
 Developers can pinpoint the source of their errors's using Enzyme's shallow rendering and Karma's sourcemap.
 Server side testing is implement with Supertest and Chai.